saicharan414/rock-paper-scissors/README.md

 The game displays the user's choice, computer's choice, game result, and scores on the webpage.

 ## Project Structure
+Rock Paper Scissors

+Choose your option:

+[ 🪨 Rock ] [ 📄 Paper ] [ ✂️ Scissors ]

+You: rock
+Computer: scissors

+You Win!

+Your Score: 1
+Computer Score: 0

 ```text
 rock-paper-scissors/